MichaelKreil/openbots/docs/index.md

 ---
-title: 'The Army that Never Existed: The Failure of Social Bots Research'
+title: "The Army that Never Existed:\nThe Failure of Social Bots Research"
 ---

+{{TOC}}

-# Media Coverage
+# Media coverage of social bots

 Since the end of 2016, after the Brexit referendum and the election of Donald Trump, many media outlets have covered the theory that social bots have manipulated voters.